DUNE-DAQ/docs/docs/packages/styleguide/README.md

 ### 7.13  Integer Types

 Unless you have a good reason not to, use `int`.
-An obvious good reason would be that you need 64 bits to represent a value, e.g., a timestamp.
-Another would be that the variable represents a discrete quantity, in which case `size_t` would clarify its semantics.
+An obvious good reason not to would be that you need to be guaranteed 64 bits to represent a value, e.g., a timestamp.

 When you want a specific size in bytes, don't use C integer types besides `int`: no `short`, `long`, etc. Use `intN_t`, N being the